pair_style lj/cut/dipole/cut command

 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

 The lj/cut/dipole/cut, lj/cut/dipole/long, and lj/long/dipole/long styles are part of the DIPOLE package.
 They are only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 The lj/sf/dipole/sf style is part of the USER-MISC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 Using dipole pair styles with electron units is not currently supported.